I loved the thought of hiking the narrows. I read lots of posts about the hike. I did some preparation

 - It was like Christmas going to the Narrows.
 Every step and every turn I took was like a gift of amazing beauty.
 There is no way to adequately describe what you will see.
 You will be blown away.

 - take more pictures: I did not want to be constantly looking at the scenery through the lens of a camera, on the other hand, I wish I did take more pictures, or at least video of my husband and I striving to navigate through the river.
-I think that would have been a great take!
+I think that would have been a great video to have.

 - I wish I knew where I was in the Canyon.
 There are no trail markers.
 I knew this before hand but I thought from all my studying that I would be able to remember where I was.
 The only thing I did remember was the Orderville Canyon.
 There were some people confused when we got to this point.
 I was able to tell them which one was the main canyon - and that the other one was a side canyon they could explore.
 I suggested if they were here for the popular attractions - take the main canyon, if they had to choose between the two.
 I have since found a map - CLICK HERE - which I suggest to take a screen shot of so you have it handy on your camera if you need to reference it.